A step-by-step guide to building and training a custom model that can accurately categorize common aviation imagery

 Searching by your custom concepts and general model concepts.

 Our General Model consists of over 11,000 objects, scenes and terms that Clarifai has built to provide widespread understanding of the world, and it will output alongside each image under your custom concept predictions.
-You can also perform a visual search with custom + general model concepts (like "water") as seen in the video below:
+You can also perform a visual search with custom + general model concepts.

 Note that after "water" is applied it filters the images further by a combination of that and "cityscape".